kftwotwo/word_counter_test/README.md

 ## Description

 This is a word counterer you put in one word and the second input you put a sentence and it will tell you how many times that word was used.
+Here is the live website https://secret-sands-62185.herokuapp.com

 ## Setup/Installation Requirements